-- 259. This equalities assessment determined that anecdotally, all groups could benefit from increased access to outdoor space as a way to improve variety and enhance variety under lockdown.
-We found limited specific evidence concerning the impact of outdoor space on specific groups at this stage. - 260.
+- 273. This equalities assessment determined that anecdotally, all groups could benefit from increased access to outdoor space as a way to improve variety and enhance variety under lockdown.
+We found limited specific evidence concerning the impact of outdoor space on specific groups at this stage. - 274.
 Notably, families living in cramped conditions with limited outdoor space will benefit.
-Single parents, who are more likely to be women, may benefit from more outdoor access with their children. - 261.
-Outdoor access may disproportionately benefit people from ethnic minority backgrounds who are more likely to live in urban areas for example around 2% of White British households experienced overcrowding, compared with 30% of Bangladeshi households (the highest percentage). - 262.
+Single parents, who are more likely to be women, may benefit from more outdoor access with their children. - 275.
+Outdoor access may disproportionately benefit people from ethnic minority backgrounds who are more likely to live in urban areas for example around 2% of White British households experienced overcrowding, compared with 30% of Bangladeshi households (the highest percentage). - 276.
 Disability groups such as autistic people and those with learning disabilities, may also gain particular benefits from access to outside space; the Government already recognised this by updating its guideline to clarify that people with a specific health condition such as autism may need to routinely leave the home to maintain health.
-Lifting the restrictions more broadly would ensure that others e.g. those with a mental health condition can also benefit from more time outside.

-263. Leaving the house more often will assist those L .GBT peopl e who exper ience specifi С difficulties in the ho me environmer nt relating to th neir gender i dentity.
-For example 48% 0 of
+Lifting the restrictions more broadly would ensure that others e.g. those with a mental health condition can also benefit from more time outside. - 277.
+Leaving the house more often will assist those LGBT people who experience specific difficulties in the home environment relating to their gender identity.
+For example 48% of transgender respondents to the LGBT survey report a negative incident due to being LGBT involving someone that they lived with in the 12 months leading up to the survey. - 278.
+Specific impacts were not identified for pregnancy and maternity or for religious groups, although it could be anticipated that such groups could benefit.

-117 ONS
+119 ONS